KATAR7/Enkel/README.md

 # Enkel
-Enkel is a GUI NTFS shortcut creator for Microsoft Windows.
+Enkel is a GUI NTFS link creator for Microsoft Windows.